 It should be noted that although general relativity has survived many stringent experimental tests, it breaks down inside a black hole or at the Big Bang.
 This only shows that general relativity is not a complete theory, and there is a deeper, all-encompassing theory which would account for dark matter, dark energy (etc.) naturally, unlike general relativity.
 Quoting Celia Escamilla-Rivera from this Quanta Magazine article, "The problem is that general relativity is not general enough.
 If you want to explain dark energy, this invisible energy that seems to be accelerating the universe’s expansion, you need an extra component in the equation, called the cosmological constant.
 This extra component doesn’t exist naturally in general relativity; you need to add it by hand."
 Please keep in mind that dark matter and dark energy are simply terms we have coined to phenomena which can't be explained at present.
 It is surely possible that we will discover some deeper theory in the future which would explain these phenomena, or shed light on what problems with our current theories have given rise to the misconception of the existence of these phenomena.

 Now, we all know what a charge is.
 It is an intrinsic property of some particles, and the electron carries the smallest amount of charge that can exist independently.
 The electron carries a charge which is in nature very different from the charge carried by protons.
 There are two types of charges, positive and negative and unlike charges attract one another while like charges repel one another.
 This attraction and repulsion fall under the electromagnetic interaction.
 This attraction holds the nucleus and electrons in an atom together.
 The strong nuclear and weak nuclear forces operate on a much smaller scale and hold the nucleus of the atom together.
 These three forces are all caused by the exchange of fundamental particles called bosons.
-In fact, there are two types of fundamental particles.
+There are two types of fundamental particles.
 Bosons, which give rise to forces, and fermions, which make up the matter.
 At this point, it should be noted that the unification of even just these three forces was not easy.
 After Einstein published his geometrical theory of gravity, he, along with many other scientists, started looking for a geometric interpretation of electromagnetism.
 The weak nuclear and strong nuclear forces were not known at that point.
-It was soon discovered, by Theodor Kaluza, that the existence of an extra, hidden dimension can account for electromagnetism in a world which is consistent with Einstein's general relativity.
+It was soon discovered, by Theodor Kaluza (and his theory was later improved by Oskar Klein), that the existence of an extra, hidden dimension can account for electromagnetism in a world which is consistent with Einstein's general relativity.
 In other words, Kaluza, as Lee Smolin writes in The Trouble With Physics, "applied Einstein's general theory of relativity to a five-dimensional world and found electromagnetism."
-Oskar Klein further developed the theory and, as Smolin writes, "gravity and electromagnetism [were] unified in one blow, and Maxwell's equations are explained as coming out of Einstein's equations, all by the simple act of adding a single dimension to space."
+Smolin further writes, "gravity and electromagnetism [were] unified in one blow, and Maxwell's equations are explained as coming out of Einstein's equations, all by the simple act of adding a single dimension to space."
 The weak and strong nuclear force can also be, in some sense, unified with gravity and electromagnetism by adding even more dimensions.
 But why don't we see these dimensions?
-The initial response was that these dimensions were curled up to very small lengths and to make these theories work, you also have to 'freeze' the geometry of the extra dimensions.
-Plus, such solutions are unstable.
-Plus there were a lot of possible unified theories, and it was difficult to choose one out of them.
-As Smolin writes, "Over and over again in the early attempts at unifying physics through extra dimensions, we encounter the same story.
-There are a few solutions that lead to the world we observe, but these are unstable islands in a vast landscape of possible solutions, the rest of which are very unlike our world."
+The response was that these dimensions are curled up to very small lengths and we can't perceive them.
+These dimensions are so small that even atoms are not able to enter these dimensions.
+However, there are a lot of problems with Kaluza-Klein theories, and ultimately these theories were shown to be incorrect.